- Synovial Sarcoma

 Get the facts about Synovial Sarcoma and how our research projects are making a difference.

-The treatment was chemotherapy, radiation and surgery mixed with Ashlee's constant smile and fighting spirit.
-This was a winning combination as Ashlee beat Sarcoma and was declared NED (No Evidence of Disease) in June of 2008.
-September brought a major milestone for Ashlee, the beginning of junior high.
-In December she began to have pain in her left side.
-On January 5, 2009 it was verified that Ashlee had relapsed, the Sarcoma had returned.
+Her treatment consisted of chemotherapy, radiation and surgery mixed with Ashlee's constant smile and fighting spirit.
+This was a winning combination, as Ashlee beat sarcoma and was declared NED (No Evidence of Disease) in June of 2008.
+September brought a major milestone for Ashlee: the beginning of junior high.

 Those who knew and loved Ashlee would say that strength and courage is what she was.
 She did not give up the first time and would not do so the second either.
 More chemo and experimental treatments were tried, but this time the tumors would not respond.
 It began to be clear that Ashlee was nearing the end of her fight.
 Even in the face of these difficult times, Ashlee found joy and peace.
 She spent time with her family and friends creating memories.
 She dreamed the dreams that most young girls do.
 She dreamed of prom, boyfriends, driving, college, marriage, children and so much more.
 Showing the strength of their relationship, she shared these dreams, desires, and frustrations with her mom.
 Ashlee earned her well deserved angel wings on November 15, 2009.